 There are very few places in the Mediterranean that offer such a diverse range of property than in Mallorca.
 The island is loved for its mountains and sea, but it’s the strength of the island’s second home market that confirms the move of thousands of international buyers.
 Whether it’s to own a property for vacation use or full-time residence, the property market in Mallorca rarely loses its appeal, and is consistently sought after by British, German and Scandinavian nationalities in particular.

 Real estate agents in Mallorca pepper the island’s hotspots, rarely working with just a few specific types of property for sale.
-The property portfolio is extensive, and open-minded buyers should expect to fall in love with anything from grand fincas in Mallorca, country houses and sea view villas to luxury apartments and penthouses.
+The property portfolio is extensive, and open-minded buyers should expect to fall in love with anything from grand fincas for sale in Mallorca, country houses and sea view villas to luxury apartments and penthouses.
 Mallorca properties are influenced by their surroundings and if the location is beautiful, the property for sale will often follow.

 There are multiple reasons for investing in Mallorca and while some buyers will decide on a comfortable family home, others will go down the holiday rental route given the island’s strong tourist market.
 Particularly in a place like Alcúdia where cyclists will train through the winter months, there is strong income to be made.
 Otherwise, the summer months promise a lucrative opportunity to rent holiday apartments with an attractive return on investment.

 From hundreds of places to buy property in Mallorca, Helen Cummins and her editorial team have selected just a handful of the best places to invest in.
 Each Mallorca property guide below gives a comprehensive overview of each place including: where to buy property, current properties for sale and advice from trusted real estate professionals.
 You will also find recommended property services including the best Mallorca-based construction companies, architects and interior designers.

 Palma de Mallorca